-As at 31 December 2018, GCLI's investment assets include property, equity, bonds, cash alternative investments and an intercompany loan.
+As at 31 December 2020, LifeStar's assets include property, equity, bonds, cash alternative investments and intercompany loan and balances.
 Investments are subject to credit risk (including counterparty default risk, spread risk and concentration risk relating to credit risk) and liquidity risk which are dealt with in the respective sections below.
 Market risk arises in the following forms both on the asset and on the liability side as the value of technical provisions depends on market conditions:

-- Interest rate risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the term structure of interest rates, or in the volatility of interest rates - Equity risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of equities - Property risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of real estate - Currency risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of currency exchange rates - Concentration risk: additional risks to an insurance undertaking stemming from lack of diversification in the asset portfolio
+- Interest rate risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the term structure of interest rates, or in the volatility of interest rates - Equity risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of equities - Property risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of real estate

+- Currency risk: the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of currency exchange rates - Concentration risk: additional risks to an insurance undertaking stemming from lack of diversification in the asset portfolio

-GCLI measures its market risk using the standard formula, the adequacy of which was assessed during the latest ORSA.
+LifeStar measures its market risk using the standard formula, the adequacy of which was assessed during the latest ORSA.
 The measurement is done separately for the sub-categories mentioned above.
-Then the aggregate marker risk measure allows for diversification between its components.
+Then the aggregate market risk measure allows for diversification between its components.

-GCLI also adopts other risk assessment tools such as stress and scenario testing (both on the current position and over the business planning horizon), maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.
+LifeStar also adopts other risk assessment tools such as stress and scenario testing (both on the current position and over the business planning horizon), maintenance of a risk register, comparison of actual exposure and risk tolerance limits and use of Key Risk Indicators.

-Over the business planning horizon, GCLI expects its own funds to increase materially as business is written on profitable terms.
+Over the business planning horizon, LifeStar expects its own funds to increase materially as business is written on profitable terms.
 Inevitably, the higher capital base will introduce additional market risk.

-With the support of the RMF, the Company assesses the impact of any material investment decisions on its solvency coverage ratio.
+With the support of the RMF, through the Asset and Liability Committee (ALCO), the Company assesses the impact of any material investment decisions on its solvency coverage ratio.